eclipse-archived/smarthome/docs/documentation/features/scenes.md

 }
 ```
 ## REST API
-You will need the rule rest endpoints provided by the rule-engine to work with the scenes.
+You will need the rule REST endpoints provided by the rule-engine to work with the scenes.
 Some important endpoints are given below, the complete list can be found [here](rules.html#rest-api).

  - GET /rest/rules - returns all registered rule instances.
  - POST /rest/rules - adds new rule instance to the rule registry.